๐Ÿง Contemplating a True Set

 byLengthAndFirstCharacter.add("that"); // -> true

-๐Ÿ› ️ TrueSet as a Sorted Collection of Arrays
+๐Ÿ› ️ TrueSet as a Sorted Collection of Entries

-From this perspective, a TrueSet appears to be a collection of arrays in the form:
+From this perspective, a TrueSet of items appears to be implementable as a collection of entries in the form:

 • A repr function

-The last comparator determines whether two items with the same representation are allowed to coexist.
+The last comparator would determine whether two items with the same representation are allowed to coexist.

 import { TrueSet } from "@fizzwiz/sorted";